 This means you need to know your child and know how she reacts in different situations.
 Does she get cranky if a meal is late?
 Are you going out close to a meal?
 Then bring snacks.
 Prevent the meltdown.

-If you are having major discipline issues, I would suggest you focus your efforts more on preventing behavior than addressing behavior.
-If you have no issues yet, I suggest you get in the mindset of prevention so you can stay on that path throughout the years.
+If you are having major discipline issues, I would suggest you focus your efforts more on preventing behavior before it happens than addressing behavior after it happens.

 Remember, think prevention first.